 Planting a native hedge is one of the very best things you can do.
-Choose from our mixes, or design your own native hedge.
-We also recommend different fast growing mixes for more diverse hedges or for a specific purpose.
-Our "standard" recommended hedge is theConservation mix,which will give you a traditional wildlife friendly stock proof hedge based on Hawthorn.
+Choose from our mixes, or design your own hedge!
+Our best selling mix is theConservation mix,which will give you a traditional wildlife friendly stock proof hedge based on Hawthorn.
 If you don't want Blackthorn, which does sucker, then go for this mix.
 These species will grow in most conditions, including shady and north facing sites.
-All these mixes will be good to lay if required and give year round interest; blossom from March to midsummer, followed by lots of hedgerow fruit.
+All the mixes will be good to lay if required and give year round interest; blossom from March to midsummer, followed by lots of hedgerow fruit.

 Please note that our plants are supplied as "bare root"; our native hedge plants are consequently only delivered from November - end March.
 They are usually supplied in 40-60cm or 60-90cm sizes.
 Depending on conditions, the 60-90cm plants will grow to around 2m height in 3 years.
 All these plants occur naturally in the UK and are all British grown from British stock - in other words, they have UK provenance and origin.
 They're pretty tough and pretty bombproof even for the novice, if you follow instructions.